marcos-mansur/load-forecast/docs/docs/README.md

 DVC will check if the dependecies declared for each step of the pipeline in [dvc.yaml](https://dagshub.com/marcos-mansur/load-forecast/src/main/dvc.yaml) changed vs last run and re-run only the necessary steps.
 My experiments are tracked through MLFlow and registered in the "Experiments" tab in dagshub project repo.

-Validation graphs are stored to [valuation folder](https://dagshub.com/marcos-mansur/load-forecast/src/main/valuation).
+Validation visuals are stored to [valuation folder](https://dagshub.com/marcos-mansur/load-forecast/src/main/valuation).

 ## Files Summary